Managing Files and Changelists

 Renaming and moving files

-specified files.
-(For details about Perforce permissions, see the
+for the specified files.
+For details about Helix permissions, see the

 Shelving work in progress

-The Perforce shelving feature enables you to temporarily make copies of your files available to other users without checking the changelist into the depot.
+The Helix shelving feature enables you to temporarily make copies of your files available to other users without checking the changelist into the depot.